 Pre-schools, childcare centres, primary and high schools can develop, implement, review and celebrate school-based projects.

-Schools can run such projects on energy, waste, water, climate change, biodiversity...
+Projects can be on energy, waste, water, climate change, biodiversity... and so on!

-- Get quotes, as the cost of products and labor can often be surprisingly high
+- Get quotes, as the cost of products and labour can often be surprisingly high.

 Little Sprouts Early Education